nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Current Implementation

 The undo/redo mechanism is facilitated by `StackUndoRedo`.
-The implemented undo/redo feature would be best described as two stacks of actions that the user has performed:
+The implemented undo/redo feature would be best described as two stacks of commands that the user has performed:

-- The Undo stack serves to store a "history" of the actions they have performed.
+- The Undo stack serves to store a "history" of the commands they have performed.
-- The Redo stack is a collection of their actions that lead up to initial condition at which they started performing the undo.
+- The Redo stack is a collection of their commands that lead up to initial condition at which they started performing the undo.

 The central concept is to store a stack of commands that essentially functions as a history-list of the commands.
 Essentially, we leverage on the stack's data structure of the which is a linear data structure that is based on the principle of Last In First Out (LIFO).
-Based on the implementation described above, the undo stack is populated by pushing a user's action in the application to the undo stack.
+Based on the implementation described above, the undo stack is populated by pushing a user's command in the application.

-Then, when the user performs an undo, the action is firstly popped from undo stack and used to do the operation, and then we store an action onto the redo stack.
+Then, when the user performs an undo, the command is firstly popped from undo stack and used to restore previous state, and then we store that command onto the redo stack.

 `StackUndoRedo` contains 2 stacks, `undoStack` and `redoStack`.
 The `undoStack` and `redoStack` contain commands that are of type `RedoableCommand`. `RedoableCommand` extends Command and has the following attributes and methods.

 ![UndoRedo0](images/UndoRedo0.png)

 When a `RedoableCommand` is being executed, the methods `saveAddressBookSnapshot(Model model)` will be called.
-This ensures that the states are stored.
+This ensures that the current states are stored within the command.

 After a command is executed, it will be added into the `StackUndoRedo`.
-This will be explained in the activity diagram below.
+The specific process is explained in the activity diagram below.

 ![UndoRedo1](images/UndoRedo1.png)

 Next, when undo is being performed, `undoStack` will remove the first command in its stack and add it to `redoStack`.
 It will then call `RedoableCommand` `undo()` of the command that is removed.
 The `undo()` method will then set the model to the previous snapshot of `saveAddressBookSnapshot`.

 Likewise, when redo is being performed, `redoStack` will remove the first command in its stack and add it to `undoStack`.
 It will then call `RedoableCommand` `redo()` of the command that is removed.
-The `redo()` method will then set the model to the previous snapshots of `saveAddressBookSnapshot`.
+The `redo()` method will then execute the command again.

 Given below is an example of a usage scenario and how the undo/redo mechanism behaves at each step.